Accreditation Statement and Credit Designation

 - Describe the latest information and best practices on the introduction of medical cannabis into modern evidence-based medicine.

-- Evaluate medical cannabis access research.
+- Evaluate the medical cannabis access research.

 - Identify and reduce risks related to potential interactions of cannabinoid compounds with the medicines patients are already taking.